sematext/docs/docs/monitoring/inventory.md

   <source src="https://cdn.sematext.com/videos/sematext-infra-inventory-container-images-v1.mp4" type="video/mp4" />
 </video>

-#### Overview
+### Overview

-The Container Images overview provides a per-container-image view of all container images across hosts.
-Find out how many copies of each container image there are, where they are installed and in which verison.
+The Container Images overview provides a view of all container images across hosts.
+Find out how many copies of each container image there are, where they are installed and which version they are tagged with.

 ## How does it Work?